 Inclusive Sport SA in partnership with the Office for Recreation, Sport and Racing, have developed have developed The Return to Sport Accessible Communication material and online videos to support a smooth and safe return to sport.

 Libraries SA has an abundance of print books, ebooks, audiobooks, and magazines on all sorts of active and healthy topics such as fitness and physical activity, and the natural environment.
 To search for and access these resources visit the Libraries SA website.

-Disability Sports Australia have developed a comprehensive list of the new and innovative ways people with a disability are keeping active while at home and you can join in too with things like yoga, aerobic and strength-based activities, wheelchair dancing and sport specific activities.
+Disability Sports Australia have developed a comprehensive list of the new and innovative ways people with a disability can keep active when at home and you can join in too with things like yoga, aerobic and strength-based activities, wheelchair dancing and sport specific activities.